jimsug/adventofcode/README.md

 Not 3 bad :L

 Umm... not a lot to say here, except that there might be an O(n) way of doing this?

+### Day 4

+More sensible part 2 would have included some error handling, but let's assume the input is well-formed...